 Diagnostic Analysis

-Why did those plane crash?

-Well, the answer to that question is none other than wildlife.
-If there were to be no wildlife to collide with the aircrafts, no crashes would’ve happened.
+Diagnostic Analysis is the part in which the Data scientist finds the reasons why did the identified issues, in Descriptive Analysis, happened.

-But how come, more than 50% of the collisions happen at altitudes bellow 16 meters?
+How come, more than 50% of the collisions happen at altitudes bellow 16 meters?

-And how come some of the busiest airports and states are not the same as those that have the most crashes?
+How come some of the busiest airports and states are not the same as those that have the most crashes?